983632847/WebUAV-3M/README.md

   - The *WebUAV-3M-AE* should include 100 (clean) + 500 (with adversarial examples) videos (186G)

-- We plan to release the language and audio annotations soon.
+- We plan to release the audio annotations soon.
 Stay tuned.

 - Run the unzipping script, and delete the script after decompression.